-- (1) Where a public sanitary sewer is not available under the provisions of subsection 18-204(4), the building sewer shall be connected to a private sewage disposal system complying with the provisions of this section. - (2) The type, capacities, location and layout of a private sewage disposal system shall comply with all regulations of the Department of Environment and Conservation of the State of Tennessee.
-No septic tank or cesspool shall be permitted to discharge to any public sewer or natural outlet. - (3) A permit for a private sewage disposal system shall be obtained from the Williamson County Environmental Department.
+- (1) Where a public Sanitary Sewer is not available under the provisions of subsection 18-204(4), the Building Sewer shall be connected to a private sewage disposal system complying with the provisions of this section. - (2) The type, capacities, location and layout of a private sewage disposal system shall comply with all regulations of the State of Tennessee Department of Environment and Conservation of the State of Tennessee.
+No septic tank or cesspool shall be permitted to discharge to any Public Sewer or Natural Outlet. - (3) A permit for a private sewage disposal system shall be obtained from the Williamson County Environmental Department.
 The application for such permit shall be made on a form furnished by the County Environmental Department.
-The permit for said private sewage disposal shall not become effective until the installation of the system is completed to the satisfaction of the county health inspector. - (4) At such time as a public sewer becomes available to a property served by a private sewage disposal system, as provided in section 18-204, a direct connection shall be made to the public sewer in compliance with this chapter, and any septic tanks, cesspools, and similar private sewage disposal facilities shall be properly abandoned and treated in such a manner as to cease to be health hazard or filled with suitable material. - (5) The owner shall operate and maintain the private sewage disposal facilities in a sanitary manner at all times, at no expense to the City. - (6) No statement contained in this section shall be construed to interfere with any additional requirements that may be imposed by the state and/or county health authorities.
+The permit for said private sewage disposal shall not become effective until the installation of the system is completed to the satisfaction of the county health inspector. - (4) When a Public Sewer becomes available to a property served by a private sewage disposal system, as provided in section 18-204, a direct connection shall be made to the Public Sewer in compliance with this chapter, and any septic tanks, cesspools, and similar private sewage disposal facilities shall be properly abandoned and treated in such a manner as to cease to be health hazard or filled with suitable material. - (5) The owner shall operate and maintain the private sewage disposal facilities in a sanitary manner at all times, at no expense to the City. - (6) No statement contained in this section shall be construed to interfere with any additional requirements that may be imposed by the state and/or county health authorities.